-- 1st page of your DS-2019 signed for travel by a Designated School Official (DSO) in the I.S. office within the last year.
+- 1st page of your DS-2019 signed for travel by a Designated School Official (DSO) in the Office of Global Engagement within the last year.
 Submit a request for a Travel Signature.

 - Valid J-1 visa, which must also be valid beyond the date you plan to return to the U.S.

 - Passport valid for at least 6 months into the future from the date you will return to the U.S. (unless the country from which your passport was issued is listed here under Countries That Extend Passport Validity for an Additional Six Months After Expiration, in which case the country extends passport validity for an additional six months after the passport’s expiration date, so you may use your passport to enter the U.S. as long as it is unexpired)

 - I-94 card or Print-Out of Electronic I-94.
 You can get the print-out of your electronic I-94 here.
 If you have a paper card, it must be turned in at the airport as you leave the U.S. and are going through Customs unless you are traveling to Canada, Mexico, or the contiguous territories; if this is the case, please see the below section entitled, “Reentering the U.S. with Automatic Visa Revalidation.”

 - Scholars: You must carry a copy of your invitation letter or employment offer letter from Montclair State.